hsemple/QGIS_Tutorials/source/spatial_data.rst

    :alt: Symbolizing Virtual Rasters

 9. When you are done, click Apply to view the image.
 Afterwards, click Ok.

-10. As you may be aware, the Landsat 8 5-4-3 band combination is the traditional false color infrared image.
+10. As you may be aware, the Landsat-8 5-4-3 band combination is the traditional false color infrared image.
 It is good for identifying different types of vegetation as well as their health.
 Healthy vegetation appears bright red.
 Each shade of red represents a different type of vegetation.
 From visual inspection, we can detect many shades of red, however, the computer can detect lots more shades.

 11. Now, display an image using a 5-6-4 band combination.
 This is also a popular band combination for looking at vegetation cover.
 It contains two infrared bands (bands 5 and 6).
 Different vegetation types can be clearly defined, appearing as shades of orange and green.